pagkly/Zed/Investopedia3/Non-Exempt Employee.md

 Non-Exempt Employee
 ## What Is a Non-Exempt Employee?

-Non-exempt employees are workers who are entitled to earn the federal [minimum wage](https://www.investopedia.com/terms/m/minimum_wage.asp) and qualify for overtime pay, which is calculated as one-and-a-half times their hourly rate, for every hour they work, above and beyond a standard 40-hour workweek.
-These regulations are created by the federal [Fair Labor Standards Act (FLSA)](https://www.investopedia.com/terms/f/fair-labor-standards-act-flsa.asp).
+Non-exempt employees are workers who are entitled to earn the federal [[minimum wage]](https://www.investopedia.com/terms/m/minimum_wage.asp) and qualify for overtime pay, which is calculated as one-and-a-half times their hourly rate, for every hour they work, above and beyond a standard 40-hour workweek.
+These regulations are created by the federal [[Fair Labor Standards Act (FLSA)]](https://www.investopedia.com/terms/f/fair-labor-standards-act-flsa.asp).

 ### Key Takeaways

 -   Non-exempt employees are generally blue-collar. hourly-rate employees, who must be paid an overtime rate of 1.5 their hourly rate.
 -   Exempt employees make at least $684 a week or $35,568 annually.
 Non-exempt employees typically make less than this amount, but not always.
--   Non-exempt employees' rights are outlined in the [Fair Labor Standards Act (FLSA)](https://www.investopedia.com/terms/f/fair-labor-standards-act-flsa.asp), which was recently amended starting Jan.
+-   Non-exempt employees' rights are outlined in the [[Fair Labor Standards Act (FLSA)]](https://www.investopedia.com/terms/f/fair-labor-standards-act-flsa.asp), which was recently amended starting Jan.
 1, 2020.

 ## Understanding Non-Exempt Employees